 What is it?

-This is a new initiative at JYS to encourage more of the children to take an active part in learning some new maths so that they can earn stickers and make progress through the maths awards – and more importantly make progress through their maths learning.
+This is an initiative at JYS to encourage more of the children to take an active part in learning some new maths so that they can earn stickers and make progress through the maths awards – and more importantly make progress through their maths learning.
 The idea is that when the children feel they are able to independently meet the targets on the next record, then they can be “tested” by either the class teacher, the Headteacher or Deputy Headteacher.
 When they are judged as “secure” in all the areas on their record card, then they will be congratulated in our weekly sharing assembly.
 They can then begin working towards the next record card.

 Why have we introduced it?